How to take good photos of Northern lights? These 4 easy steps will help you capture the magic of the sky

 Northern lights are one phenomena which everybody should see at least once in their lifetime.
-Seeing auroras is always a bit luck.
+You need some luck to see them.
 Even if the odds are in your favor, it’s never 100% sure that they will show up.

 Fortunately Finnish Lapland usually offers pretty good conditions for an amazing light show.
 Every now and then Northern lights are visible also in Southern Finland.

 Seeing is one, photographing another thing.
 Here are a few tips that can help you to capture the show.

 Polar night during the winter offers many hours of darkness, but it’s also cold.
 Very cold!
 Like -20 celcius degrees (-4 fahrenheit).
 Summer is out of the option: There is sunlight 24 hours a day.
 It is completely possible to photograph auroras during winter, but wear proper clothes.
 Also remember extra batteries.
 Cold drains them fast.
 My advice is September and October during autumn, and March to April during spring.
 Autumn is also time of colors and spring is great for snowy sunset photos.

 Wait for the dark and clear skies – use Aurora forecast

 There can be Northern lights during the day, but they are not visible while sunlight is still strong.
 Sometimes powerful Northern lights can be seen after sunset.
 Find a dark place and wait.
 Clear skies are also essential.
 If the clouds are too thick, you can’t see auroras.
 Be patient.
 Sometimes even a cloudy night can offer 30 minutes of clear skies and awesome light shows.
 They might appear in one minute and be gone in the next.
 It doesn’t hurt to use forecast service like Space weather.

 Use a tripod or something else to hold the camera in place